 Relevant Objectives – As provided by each Proposer in the final version of their Modification.

 Legal Text – This will be published as a separate document.
-Workgroup is keen to review the final legal text for all of the ModificationModifications wherever possible.
+Workgroup is keen to review the final legal text for all of the Modifications wherever possible.

 Introduction